Toddler Treks, guided outdoor adventures. Ages 18 months to 3 years.Register today!

 Things to know before you go

-- Maximum capacity of 25 at any amenity such as pavilions, basketball courts, sand volleyball courts, playgrounds, skate parks, or ball fields.
+- Maximum occupancy of 50 at any amenity such as pavilions, basketball courts, sand volleyball courts, playgrounds, skate parks, or ball fields

 - Follow CDC guidelines such as: